mhchia/rlnjs/README.md

 ```

 A proof can be rejected in the following conditions:
-- The proof is not for you. you're using a different `rlnIdentifier` or `messageLimit`
+- The proof is not for you.
+You're using a different `rlnIdentifier` or `messageLimit`
 - The proof is not for the current epoch
 - The snark proof itself is invalid